karlssberg/Motiv/README.md

                 CreditScore: > 600,
                 Income: > 100000
             })
-        .WhenTrue(new MyMetadata("customer is eligible for a loan"))          // POCO object .WhenFalse(new MyMetadata("customer is not eligible for a loan"))   // POCO object .Create("eligible for loan");
+        .WhenTrue(new MyMetadata("customer is eligible for a loan"))        // yield POCO object when true .WhenFalse(new MyMetadata("customer is not eligible for a loan"))   // yield POCO object when false .Create("eligible for loan");

 var result = isNegative.IsSatisfiedBy(eligibleCustomer);